 Streptococci, lactobacilli, and biﬁdobacteria are a few types of bacteria that contribute to the development of dental caries.
 The bacteria in your mouth use dietary sugar to produce insoluble plaque matrix polymers to aid in their colonization on the surface of your teeth.
 Once they have a stable living environment, the bacteria can eat both glucose and fructose (sugar from fruit).
 The metabolism of the sugar produces lactic acid, acetic acid, and formic acid.

 Demineralization occurs when the pH in the mouth reaches 5.5 or lower.
-Our saliva is a natural defense against demineralization and contains calcium and phosphate that will remineralize damaged teeth if allowed to work properly for sufficient time.
+Our saliva is a natural defense against demineralization and contains calcium and phosphate (along with many other macro and trace minerals) that will neutralize acids and remineralize damaged teeth if allowed to work properly for sufficient time.
 This process is not quick, and it cannot work at all if the pH of our saliva is too low (too acidic).
 This is far too often the case with today’s standard American diet (SAD).

 Biologic Dental Exam

 The purpose of the biologic dental exam is to view X-rays, chart out the existing dentistry, and educate the patient on what is in their mouth and how it may be affecting the rest of their body.
-We then come up with a logical game plan on how to address some of the issues.
+We will then come up with a logical game plan on how to address some of the issues.
 Trovato Nutrition has a specific syntax of care, but ultimately, everything we do is about gathering enough information to educate the client on exactly what is going on inside their mouths.
-Anything the patient wishes to do is then going to be their decision.
+Anything the patient wishes to do is completely their decision.